-The AirPods Pro rely on touch controls, which can be problematic on true wireless buds as it’s all too easy to accidentally register a tap when merely adjusting or removing them.
-However, the AirPods Pro get around this by positioning its Force Sensor in the steam, so you can tap to play, pause, skip or toggle ANC while reducing the risk of a misfired press.
+The AirPods Pro relies on touch controls, which can be problematic on true wireless buds as it’s all too easy to accidentally register a tap when merely adjusting or removing them.
+However, the AirPods Pro gets around this by positioning its Force Sensor in the stem, so you can tap to play, pause, skip or toggle ANC while reducing the risk of a misfired press.

-Without extended time using the digital crown it’s hard to say whether one control scheme is better than the other, though it’s perhaps telling that Apple chose to implement this all-in-one button rather than stick with touch controls for the AirPods Max.
-It’s true that a lot of people find physical buttons more tactile and easy to use, and a spinning mechanism bodes well for tweaking the volume to that perfect level instead of making staccato tap gestures.
+It’s hard to say whether one control scheme is better than the other, though it’s perhaps telling that Apple chose to implement a physical button rather than stick with touch controls for the AirPods Max.
+A lot of people find physical controls more tactile and easy to use, and a spinning mechanism makes it easier to tweak the volume to that perfect level instead of making staccato tap gestures.

 AirPods Max vs. AirPods Pro: Noise cancelling

-Still, it’s hard to see how the AirPods Pro can match the AirPods Pro when it comes to shutting out distractions.
+The AirPods Pro can't match the AirPods Max when it comes to shutting out distractions.
 This is partly a result of their contrasting designs, as over-ear cups naturally create a better seal than in-ear headphones.
-But the AirPods Max also feature eight mics for noise cancelling, compared to just two for the AirPods Pro.
+But the AirPods Max also features eight mics for noise cancelling, compared to just two on the AirPods Pro.

-In addition, each AirPods Max earcup has its own Apple H1 chip, which dynamically adjusts the level of noise cancelling by analyzing the headphone’s fit and even your head movements.
+In addition, the AirPods Max's Apple H1 chips can dynamically adjust the level of noise cancelling by analyzing the fit and even your head movements.

 AirPods Max vs. AirPods Pro: Audio quality

-Again, we’d need to spend some time with the AirPods Max to judge their overall audio quality, whereas the AirPods Pro are a known quantity — and they sound superb.
+The AirPods Pro sound superb.
 Music is clean and balanced, with the occasional exception of some rather mild low-end, though this also prevents bass-heavy songs from becoming so boomy.

-The same could go for Adaptive EQ, another feature shared by both sets of headphones, albeit in slightly different flavours.
+Both also support Apple's Adaptive EQ, albeit in slightly different flavours.
 On the AirPods Pro, Adaptive EQ adjusts sound frequencies to fit the shape of your ear; on the AirPods Max, it uses the fit and seal of the ear cushions instead.
-It will be interesting to see to what extent this difference determines the intensity of the effect.
+The results are similarly impressive, though; we wouldn't say one approach is drastically better than the other.